KAYEMBAJONATHAN/school-library/README.md

 To run the project execute the following command:

-- [N/A]
+- ruby main.rb

 ### Run tests

-To run tests, run the following command:

 - `rubocop --color`

+-run the following command to open the

 ### Deployment